lammps/lammps/doc/src/pair_srp.rst

 Restrictions
 """"""""""""

-This pair style is part of the USER-MISC package.
+This pair style is part of the MISC package.
 It is only enabled if LAMMPS was built with that package.
 See the Making LAMMPS section for more info.